Jump to section

 Of all the conditions we’ve mentioned, burnout is the most similar to mental exhaustion.
 They share a significant number of symptoms, and both are caused by long-term stress.
 Burnout, though, is classified specifically as a workplace phenomenon.
 On the other hand, mental exhaustion can be caused by anything — not just work stress.
 Mental exhaustion in one area of life can often lead to job burnout, even if the initial stress wasn’t work-related.

 Mental fatigue shares many symptoms with burnout, depression, stress, and physical exhaustion.
 Because of that, we can use some of the same techniques to overcome it.

 11 ways to overcome mental exhaustion

 When you’re mentally exhausted, even fun things sound like work.
 This can make it even more challenging to manage stressors.
-But it takes effort and awareness to change the patterns that lead to mental exhaustion.
-The good news is, you don’t have to tackle it all at once to start feeling better.
-Here are 11 ways to overcome feeling mentally tired:
+However, it takes effort and awareness to change the patterns that lead to feeling mentally tired.
+The good news is that you don’t have to tackle it all at once to start feeling better.

 - Eliminate the stressor

 - Work-life balance